 Investments with Trustees -The unspent bond proceeds from the 2014 and 2016 series bonds are invested in U.S. government securities or U.S. government backed money market funds.
-Such restricted investments were \$27.0 million and \$18.5 million at June 30, 2018 and 2017, respectively.
+Such restricted investments were \$18.9 million and \$27.0 million at June 30, 2019 and 2018, respectively.
 These investments are classified as a noncurrent asset on the statement of net position.

-West Virginia Growth Investment, LLC - During fiscal year 2015, the Corporation purchased eight units of membership interest in West Virginia Growth Investment, LLC ("WVGI") for a total of \$160,000.
+West Virginia Growth Investment, LLC - The Corporation owns twelve units of membership interest in West Virginia Growth Investment, LLC ("WVGI") for a total of \$200,000.
 WVGI is a limited liability company formed to pool the capital resources and the business connections of accredited investors in and around the State of WV.
 Since the Corporation holds less than 20% of the ownership interest in WVGI, is not an officer of WVGI, cannot exercise significant influence over WVGI's operations and the fair value of the membership units cannot be readily determined, this investment was recorded using the cost basis of accounting.